 - TEP 305 Technology for Teaching or an equivalent approved course in technology for teaching 3 hours

 - TEP 224 Exceptional Child for Teachers, PSY 324 Exceptional Child, or an approved equivalent course in teaching the exceptional child 3 hours

 - TEP 318 Curriculum, Planning, and Assessment

-An acceptable course on teaching exceptional children and technology for teachers must be completed successfully before methods courses may be taken.
+All Introductory and Core courses must be completed successfully before methods courses may be taken.